x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### href

 *String* *nullable*.
-A link to a SDMX 2.1 web service resource where additional information regarding the structure is available.
+A link to an SDMX 2.1 web service resource where additional information regarding the structure is available.
 Example:

     "href": "http://sdw-ws.ecb.europa.eu/dataflow/ECB/EXR/1.0"